SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-Once a user has been invited to get themselves verified, the verification must be paid for.
+Once a candidate has been invited to get themselves verified, the verification must be paid for.
 This API is used for the payment purpose and must be called immediately after the [Invite Candidates](https://docs.us.springverify.com/#invite-candidates) API.
+Payments will be processed using the details from the [Save Credit Card in Stripe for Payments](https://docs.us.springverify.com/#save-credit-card-in-stripe-for-payments) API.
 The reference ID retrieved from the "Invite Candidates" API is used here.
-Emails to employees (or prospective employees) requesting verification will be sent only after the payment is successful.
+Emails to candidates requesting verification will be sent only after the payment is successful.
 If the `send_email` field is set to `false`, the API will return the verification links of the employees in the response.

 **URL Parameters**